AMSAT-NA/PacSatFSKBoard/NOTES.md

 I pulled C124, C125, and L30 off of board 5 so I could measure the output of the PA directly.
 Unfortunately, L38 and L33 came with them.
-I'll have to wait for a new L38 (6.8nH) to be able to test the output of the PA directly.
+I'll have to wait for a new L38 (6.9nH) to be able to test the output of the PA directly.

+## 2025-12-12

+I went over the PA impedance matching calculations again and found I made an error.
+The output impedance is 6.23 - 10.4j, not 6.23 - 13.3j.
+I don't know how that happened.
+That makes the matching capacitor 60pF, the inductor stays the same.